OS2mo/os2mo/README.rst

   sudo systemctl start mora.service

-You now have a working MoRA installation listening on a local socket.
+You now have a working MORa installation listening on a local socket.
 To expose to the outside, you'll need to configure Apache or nginx to forward requests to it.
 We're using Apache for now, and the following::